By the Misk Tours Team | Egypt-based travel specialists | Last verified: April 2026

 In Giza specifically, average high temperatures in November reach 25.4°C and lows drop to 15.8°C, with November being the calmest month of the year in terms of wind speed, averaging just 12.1 km/h.
 That calm air quality makes early-morning visits to the Pyramids — before the tour groups arrive — a particularly rewarding experience in my view.

-Hurghada and the Red Sea Coast
+🤿 Hurghada & the Red Sea in November

 In my opinion, Hurghada’s climate in November is among the most stable in the Mediterranean and Red Sea region.
 Temperatures in Hurghada range from a high of 26.8°C to a low of 16.6°C, while the average water temperature is 25.5°C, an ideal range for swimming, diving, and extended periods of water activities.
 Rainfall is minimal, occurring only 0.2 days a month, with an average of less than 2 mm.